Safeguarded Stochastic Polyak Step Sizes for Non-smooth Optimization: Robust Performance Without Small (Sub)Gradients: Conclusion and Future Directions

-In this work, we introduced \emph{safeguarded} Polyak step sizes providing convergence rate $\mathcal{O}(T^{-1/2})$ for stochastic, convex–Lipschitz objectives, one of the first Polyak rules to do so without assuming interpolation or the knowledge of $f_i(x^*)$.
-We extend the same idea to \ref{eq:ima}, providing convergence for both the Cesàro average and the \emph{last} iterate.
-Future work could explore techniques that eliminate the constant safeguard $M$ while retaining the current rates thus making the method parameter-free.
-Another promising direction is to extend the analysis to structured non‑convex settings, such as weakly convex or PL objectives.
+In this work, we introduced \emph{safeguarded} Polyak step sizes and established an $\mathcal{O}(T^{-1/2})$ convergence rate for stochastic convex Lipschitz objectives, without assuming interpolation or requiring knowledge of the component-wise optimal values $f_i(x^*)$.
+To the best of our knowledge, this provides one of the first Polyak-type rules with such guarantees in this general setting.
+We further extended this idea to \ref{eq:ima}, proving convergence guarantees for both the Cesàro average and the \emph{last} iterate.

+We emphasize that our theory is developed for convex Lipschitz objectives, while our deep-learning experiments involve highly non-convex models.
+Nevertheless, this connection is consistent with the recent findings of \citet{schaipp2025surprising}, who show that convergence bounds for possibly non-smooth convex Lipschitz objectives can closely track the empirical loss curves observed in large non-convex models.

+Several promising directions remain open.
+On the theoretical side, extending the analysis to structured non-convex settings, such as weakly convex or Polyak-Lojasiewicz objectives~\citep{karimi2016linear}, as well as to the $(L_0,L_1)$-smooth regime~\citep{zhanggradient}, would help bridge the gap between the current convex theory and modern non-convex training.
+On the algorithmic side, combining \ref{eq:sgd-sps-M} with recent training paradigms, particularly schedule-free optimization \citep{defazio2024road}, is a natural next step.
+Finally, on the applications side, evaluating safeguarded Polyak step sizes in distributed and federated optimization, such as Local SGD~\citep{koloskova2020unified}, and in the training of LLMs is especially compelling, as these settings combine large-scale stochasticity, sensitivity to learning-rate schedules, and regimes in which automatic step-size adaptation may offer substantial practical benefits.